manychat/dynamic_block_docs/instagram/README.md

     }

 `action_url` - URLs starting with HTTP may not open in some browsers.
 We strongly suggest to use HTTPS protocol for your URLs.\
 `image_aspect_ratio` - The aspect ratio used to render cards.
 You can use `horizontal` or `square` (default `horizontal`).

 ## Buttons
-You can use buttons with each types: `url`, `flow`, `node`.
-You can provide custom action to be performed with the button.
-Actions for buttons must comply with same format and restrictions as described in [Actions format](#actions-format) bellow.
+You can use buttons with each type: `url`, `flow`, `node`.
+You can provide custom actions to be performed with the button.
+Actions for buttons must comply with the same format and restrictions as described in the [Actions format](#actions-format) below.

 The `"actions"` property is optional.

     {
       "version": "v2",
       "content": {
-        "type": "instagram",
-        "messages": [
+        "type": "instagram", // "whatsapp" and "telegram" are also supported "messages": [
           {
             "type": "text",